digidem/mapeo-server/README.md

 `media` is an instance of [abstract-blob-store][abstract-blob-store].
 In order to do sync correctly, it must be patched with a `list(cb)` method, or you can use a blob store that already supports this, like [safe-fs-blob-store][safe-fs-blob-store].

 Valid `opts` include
 - `staticRoot` (string): the filesystem path to serve static files, like styles and tiles from.
+- `fallbackPresetsDir` (string): the filesystem path to serve as a fallback for requests to `/presets` if no files exist in `staticRoot/presets`.
+Useful for serving defaults that can be overridden by user files in `staticRoot`.

 ### var handled = server.handle(req, res)